Copley Place: Complex

+Structures

+Shopping mall

 From its opening, the mall has been marketed as a high-end luxury retail location.
 Over time, the mix of stores changed in response to sweeping changes affecting the US retailing market.
 For example, a sizable Rizzoli Bookstore was located opposite the elevators behind the central water feature, but it had closed by the year 2000.
 Other stores which have moved out include Stoddard's (fine cutlery and personal care tools) and Williams Sonoma (kitchenware and food ingredients).
 As of 2020, almost all of the stores sell fashionable clothing, shoes, or accessories.

 The mall had also housed one of the few major-chain-owned movie theaters within Boston city limits, but the Loews Copley Place Cinemas was closed in January 2005.
 It was replaced by Barneys New York men's clothing, which closed in 2019.
 Barney's became a new Saks Fifth Avenue Men's Store, on August 14, 2020.